ArduPilot/ardupilot_wiki/rover/source/docs/arming-your-rover.rst

 How to Arm
 ==========

-Before arming you should normally wait for the LED on the flight controller to become flashing blue (if you only intend to use :ref:`Manual <manual-mode>`) or flashing green (for all other modes).
+Before arming you should normally wait for the LED on the autopilot to become flashing blue (if you only intend to use :ref:`Manual <manual-mode>`) or flashing green (for all other modes).
 If the LEDs never become blue or green please see the "Pre-Arm Checks" section below.